aalemayhu/projects-to-try-out/README.md

-# projects-to-try-out
+# Projects to try out

-This is just a page where I can list interesting projects and try them out later
+This is just a page where I can list interesting projects that I want to try out.